Baltimore Dog Bite Injury Lawyers

 Unfortunately, Maryland is one of only a few states that still apply the harsh rule of contributory negligence.
 Under this rule, the victim may be barred from recovering damages from the dog owner if he or she was even slightly negligent.
 Because this rule is hard to beat, it is critical to hire a qualified personal injury lawyer with experience overcoming a contributory negligence defense.

 If you or a member of your family has been attacked or injured by a dog, contact the law firm of LeViness, Tolzman & Hamilton today to learn about your rights and legal options.
-Our seasoned and compassionate Baltimore dog bite injury lawyers will review your case for free to determine if you have a valid claim against the dog’s owner.
-Contact us online or call 800-547-4LAW (4529) today to arrange your no cost consultation with one of our skilled Maryland dog bite lawyers.
+Our seasoned and compassionate dog bite attorneys in Baltimore will review your case for free to determine if you have a valid claim against the dog’s owner.
+Contact us online or call 800-547-4LAW (4529) today to arrange your no cost consultation with one of our skilled lawyers.
 A qualified member of our legal team is available to take your call 24 hours a day in case of emergency.

 Our offices are located in Baltimore, Columbia, Glen Burnie and Towson, allowing us to represent injured dog bite victims and their families throughout Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.